Universal forwarder deployment overview

 These steps are described below in more detail.

-Important: Deploying your forwarders is just one step in the overall process of setting up Splunk forwarding and receiving.
-For an overview of that process, read "Set up forwarding and receiving: universal forwarders".
+Important: Installing your forwarders is just one step in the overall process of setting up forwarding and receiving.
+For an overview of that process, see "Install the universal forwarder software".

 Plan your deployment